Conventional and unconventional Dicke models: Multistabilities and nonequilibrium dynamics

-The steady-state phase diagram of the system in the parameter plane of $\{N_2/N_1,\lambda/\kappa\}$ is shown in Fig.~\ref{fig:ss-pd}.
+The steady-state phase diagram of the system in the parameter plane of $\{N_2/N_1,\sqrt{N_1}\lambda/\kappa\}$ is shown in Fig.~\ref{fig:ss-pd}.
 The two white curves are the analytical boundaries for the xFo-SR and xFi-SR transitions, obtained from Eq.~\eqref{eq:F/AF-threshold}.
 The total number of fixed points in each parameter regime is indicated in the phase diagram.
 However, only the stable fixed points in each parameter regime are indicated explicitly.
-The phase diagram features regions of multistability~\cite{Zhou2009,Ali2022}, in particular, a region with multiple coexistent superradiant phases.
+The phase diagram features regions of multistability~\cite{Gabor2023Ground}, in particular, a region with multiple coexistent superradiant phases, reminiscent of optical bistability due to optomechanical effects in longitudinally driven atom-cavity systems~\cite{Gupta2007, Brennecke2008, Larson2008, Zhou2009, Ali2022}.